Your Multi-Cat Home Can Be Peaceful. We Know the System.

 “Are they fighting or playing?
 How do I make it stop?”

-“How do I add a new cat without causing war?”
+“How do I add a new kitten without causing war?”

 “Why is one cat blocking the box?
 Why are they peeing outside it?”

-“Is one cat stealing all the food?
+“Is one kitty stealing all the food?
 Guarding the best sleeping spot?”

 “Is one cat chronically stressed?
 Did a vet visit upset the whole balance?”